-- Recognized student organizations traveling on behalf of MIT must follow all MIT policies, including those outlined in the Mind and Handbook. - All trips outside of 25 miles of Cambridge, MA must be reported to the SOLE by submitting either the Domestic Travel Form.
-This form must be completed and approved by a member of the SOLE office two weeks prior to travel.
-ASA student organizations do not need to register travel via the Atlas Event Registration form once the Domestic Travel Form has been completed. - For all international travel, it is required that student organization leaders meet with a member of the SOLE team at least 8 weeks prior to the date of departure, and submit the International Travel Form prior to the trip. - Failure to register your trip with SOLE/MIT could result in loss of group privileges and/or reimbursements for group travel. - Student organization travel that is less than 25 miles outside of the Greater Boston area does not need to submit paperwork to the SOLE.
+- Recognized student organizations traveling on behalf of MIT must follow all MIT policies, including those outlined in the Mind and Handbook. - All trips must be reported to the SOLE by submitting either the Domestic Travel Form or the International Travel Form prior to the trip and must have a registered event on Atlas. - Failure to register your trip with SOLE/MIT could result in loss of group privileges and/or reimbursements for group travel. - Student organization travel that is less than 25 miles outside of the Greater Boston area does not need to submit paperwork to the SOLE.